argoproj/argo-workflows/docs/parallelism.md

 ## Synchronization

-You can use [mutexes, semaphores and parallelism](./synchronization.md) to control the parallel execution of sections of a workflow.
+You can also use [mutexes, semaphores, and parallelism](synchronization.md) to control the parallel execution of workflows and templates.